btaskinen/TUNI-web-development-2-2024/Documentation.md

     Implemented frontend UI and connected the frontend to Server A. Frontend suggessfully sends sandwich orders to ServerA and gets list of placed orders from Server A.<br>
     Learned how to use React Query.
 - **2024-04-21**
-  Started working on [Issue #17](https://course-gitlab.tuni.fi/compcs510-spring2024/groupbt/-/issues/17).
+  - Started working on [Issue #17](https://course-gitlab.tuni.fi/compcs510-spring2024/groupbt/-/issues/17).
 Refactored App component into smaller components that candle specific functionality.
 Started setting up the application so that the user can request an updated status of the sandwich order.
+- **2024-04-22**
+  - Finalized [Issue #17](https://course-gitlab.tuni.fi/compcs510-spring2024/groupbt/-/issues/17).
+Status of order is updated by resending request at 1s intervalls until status is 'ready'.
+Plan to use WebSockets for status updates was abandond due to time inexperience with WebSockets and time constrains.
+  - [Issue #18](https://course-gitlab.tuni.fi/compcs510-spring2024/groupbt/-/issues/18).
+Created Dockerfile to build docker image and create docker container of the frontend.